History of the Census

 Source: National Statistics Office

-• Malta ranked first in terms of the most densely populated country across the EU, with 1,556 persons/km2.
+• Malta remained the most densely populated country in the EU, with 1,649 residents per square kilometre.

 Accessing 2011 and earlier Census data